-454 4.
-Conclusion
+584 4 Conclusion

-This article outlines the procedure used for collecting a relatively pure sample of single photoelectron charges for each of the in-ice DOMs in IceCube.
-MPE contamination was removed under the assumption that it is the convolution of the SPE distribution from multiple times.
+This article outlines the procedure used for collecting a high purity sample of single photoelectron charges for each of the in-ice DOMs in IceCube.
+Multiple photoelectron contamination was removed under the assumption that it is represented by the convolution of the SPE distribution multiple times.

-The SPE templates were extracted for each DOM and each season in the IceCube detector and investigated for time dependent behaviour and correlations with hardware-related features.
-Neither detector shows more than a 0.1% deviation in any of the fitted parameters over the investigated seasons, in agreement with Ref.
-[8].
-Yearly variations in the fit parameters are consistent with statistical fluctuations.
+The SPE templates were extracted for each season in the IceCube detector and investigated for time dependent behaviour and correlations with hardware-related features.
+No significant time dependence in any of the fitted parameters over the investigated seasons was observed, in agreement with Ref.
+[7].
+Variations in the fit parameters were found to be consistent with statistical fluctuations.
 The HQE DOMs were found to have a smaller peak-to-valley ratio than the Standard QE DOMs, as well as an overall $-3.34 \pm 0.01\%$ lower mean charge.
-The DOMs instrumented with the old toroids were found to have a narrower and larger Gaussian component.
+It was also found that the DOMs instrumented with the old toroids used for AC coupling had narrower and larger Gaussian component corresponding resulting in an increased peak-to-valley ratio of $14.0 \pm 0.6\%$ .

-The SPE templates were implemented into the MC simulation production chain and the results were compared to the default charge distribution (TA0003).
+The SPE templates were implemented into the MC simulation production chain and the results were compared to the default PMT charge distribution (TA0003).
 A significant improvement in the description of the low-level variables, total charge per DOM and total charge per event over the number of channels, was shown.
-IceCube includes a systematic that scales the bare efficiency of the DOMs to maintain agreement with a quantity known from lab or in-ice measurements.
-After accounting for this shift, the effect on physics analysis, as shown by the bright-to-dim ratios, is expected to percent level changes in the measured charge.
+After accounting for SPE templates, the effect on physics analysis, however, as shown by the bright-to-dim ratios, is expected to be minimal.

-The new method for extracting the calibration constant that determines the gain setting on each of the PMTs (the Gaussian mean of the fit) has been revised and shows that the average gain was $2.00\pm0.03\%$ larger than expected.
-This will be accounted for in future IceCube data reprocessing and simulation.
+The new method for extracting the calibration constant that determines the gain setting on each of the PMTs (the Gaussian mean of the fit) has been revised and shows that the average gain was $2.00 \pm 0.03\%$ larger than expected.
+The SPE templates account for this shift in simulation.
+Previous physics analyses are not expected to be impacted by this since IceCube includes a systematic uncertainty that scales the bare efficiency of the DOMs with a prior defined sufficiently large to absorb this effect.
+Future reprocessing of the IceCube data will take this shift into account.

-7 Acknowledgments
+Acknowledgments